-The Top Advantages of Statistical Process Control: Part Two
+The Benefits of Statistical Process Control: Part Two

 When it comes to manufacturing intelligence, too much information is never a bad thing.
 After all, gaining real-time insight into your manufacturing quality control processes is paramount as it can be just the thing to prevent you from incurring unexpected costs that result from process breakdowns and product quality issues.

-In Top Benefits of Statistical Process Control: Part One, we explored some of the chief benefits that operators on the shop floor can get from statistical process control.
-Statistical Process Control (SPC) is the scientific, data-driven method for quality analysis and continuous improvement that allows you to catch manufacturing process issues early and prevent them from turning into serious problems.
+In Benefits of Statistical Process Control: Part One, we explored some of the chief benefits that operators on the shop floor can get from statistical process control.
+Statistical Process Control (SPC) is the scientific, data-driven method for quality control, analysis, and continuous improvement that allows you to catch manufacturing process issues early and prevent them from turning into serious problems.

 In Part Two, we explore additional benefits of modern SPC software solutions, which produce visual information in the form of control charts to reveal abnormalities in manufacturing processes.